dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 We refer to such variables as **untyped variables**.

-An **initializing assignment** is an assignment to an **untyped variable** when that variable is in the **definitely unassigned** state.
+An **initializing assignment** is an assignment to an **untyped variable** when that variable is in the **definitely unassigned** state, and the variable would have been promoted if it had been declared with type `Object?` and the type of the assigned expression were a type of interest for the variable.
 Such an assignment on a path shall cause the variable in question to be treated by the flow analysis on that path as if it were declared with the assigned expression as its initializing expression, up until the next join point in the program.
 We refer to this inferred type as the **initialization inferred type** of the variable.
 The **initialization inferred type** of the variable is always treated as a **type of interest** for the purposes of promotion (including its non-nullable version if applicable).

 ```dart
 void test() {